DistrictOfJoban/JCM-Docs/docs/players/blocks/pids_projector.md

 Additional options such as position offset, scale & rotation can be configured as well.

 ## Crafting Recipe
+!!! info
     This block is a creative-only block and does not have a crafting recipe.

 ## Block states
 | facing |